AckerlyXu/heima/articles/virtual-machines/virtual-machines-linux-expand-disks.md

-<properties
+---
-    pageTitle="Expand virtual hard disks on Linux VM in Azure | Azure" description="Learn how to expand virtual hard disks on a Linux VM with the Azure CLI 2.0" services="virtual-machines-linux"
+title: Expand virtual hard disks on Linux VM in Azure | Azure
+description: Learn how to expand virtual hard disks on a Linux VM with the Azure CLI 2.0
-    documentationcenter=""
-    author="iainfoulds"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.assetid=""
-    ms.service="virtual-machines-linux"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="vm-linux"
-    ms.workload="infrastructure"
-    ms.date="02/22/2017"
-    wacn.date=""
-    ms.author="iainfou" />
+services: virtual-machines-linux
+documentationcenter: ''
+author: iainfoulds
+manager: timlt
+editor: ''

+ms.assetid: ''
+ms.service: virtual-machines-linux
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: vm-linux
+ms.workload: infrastructure
+ms.date: 02/22/2017
+wacn.date: ''
+ms.author: iainfou
+---

 # How to expand virtual hard disks on a Linux VM with the Azure CLI 2.0
 The default virtual hard disk size for the operating system (OS) is typically 30 GB on a Linux virtual machine (VM) in Azure.
-You can [add data disks](/documentation/articles/virtual-machines-linux-add-disk/) to provide for additional storage space, but you may also wish to expand the OS disk or existing data disk.
+You can [add data disks](./virtual-machines-linux-add-disk.md) to provide for additional storage space, but you may also wish to expand the OS disk or existing data disk.
 This article details how to expand managed disks for a Linux VM with the Azure CLI 2.0.
-You can also expand the unmanaged OS disk with the [Azure CLI 1.0](/documentation/articles/virtual-machines-linux-expand-disks-nodejs/).
+You can also expand the unmanaged OS disk with the [Azure CLI 1.0](./virtual-machines-linux-expand-disks-nodejs.md).

 ## Expand managed disk
 Make sure that you have the latest [Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-az-cli2) installed and logged in to an Azure account using [az login](https://docs.microsoft.com/cli/azure/#login).